D'Marco Farr

-D'Marco Marcellus Farr (born June 9, 1971) is a former American football player with the Los Angeles/St. Louis Rams in the National Football League and current sideline reporter for the Los Angeles Rams.
-Farr played defensive tackle for the Rams from 1994–2000 and recorded 36.5 career sacks.
+D'Marco Marcellus Farr (born June 9, 1971) is an American former professional football player who was a defensive tackle for the Los Angeles/St. Louis Rams of the National Football League (NFL).
+He played for the Rams from 1994 to 2000 and recorded 36.5 career sacks.
 He was a member of the Rams team that won Super Bowl XXXIV.
+He became a sideline reporter for the Los Angeles Rams.

-High school and college
+Early life and college

 Farr played high school football at John F. Kennedy High School in Richmond, California.
 In college, he was a member of the undefeated 1991 University of Washington team that won the CNN/USA Today NCAA National Championship.

 NFL career

 Farr was signed as an undrafted free agent by the Los Angeles Rams out of the University of Washington in 1994.
 He had his best season in 1995 when he recorded 11.5 sacks and 1 interception.
 Farr recorded 8.5 sacks in the Rams' 1999 Super Bowl season.